juanjuanzero/building-goth-v2/README.md

 ## iterating on the UI, working with air and tailwind for auto-updates

+- add a model for todos
+- add templ components to display the entire page and a button to add todos
+  - component for the table that displays to do items
+  - component for
+- make temple components that handle update interaction, go into edit a component when clicking then a button to save changes
+- make template components that handle delete the todo

 ## persist TODO items, adding a sqlLite instance

 ## add user login using clerk